Title: Everything They Said

 Note: Fudged Date on Captain America release by a few months.

 Takes place in early season 1 of Hawaii Five-0, but you do not need any familiarity with canon.
 For either show, really.
 Spoilers for season 1 of H50, and minor NCIS spoilers for the first four seasons.

-This is a sentinels/guides are known AU, and I use a lot of common tropes for the world building.
+This is a sentinels and guides are known AU, and I use a lot of common tropes for the world-building.
 Meaning, S&G Centers, spirit animals, Alphas, Primes, Prides, S&G Council, etc.

 In this ‘verse, there are only a limited number of guide types (there’s no huge number of animals), and different guide types have different skills and strengths.